yugn/yadupe/README.md

   PATH                  Source path to search duplicated files.

 optional arguments:
-  -h, --help            show this help message and exit -d, --deduplicate     Scan and remove mode.
+  -h, --help              Show this help message and exit.
+  -d, --deduplicate       Scan and remove mode.
 Duplicates will be moved into
                           given directory.
   -u, --unique            Scan and move mode.
 Unique files will be moved into
                           given directory.
+  -c, --complement        Scan and complement  mode.
+Unique files found in PATH
+                          will be moved into given directory.
   -p, --purge             Remove empty subdirs after duplicates or uniques move.
   -r PATH, --result PATH
                           Path to report dir (optional for default search mode) OR directory to move duplicated files into.
 ```

 ## Testing